limikael/ideas/MakeAtTheOnion.md

 ## Questions

-- Where can I find building material to build a sound proof room?
 - Where can I find cheap (for example used and disposed) furniture?
 - Where can I find power tools?
 - Where can I find electronic components?